microsoft/VSProjectSystem/doc/overview/mef.md

-MEF
+# MEF
-===

-### Managed Extensibility Framework in the .NET Framework
+## Managed Extensibility Framework in the .NET Framework

-The Managed Extensibility Framework (MEF) has been introduced in the .NET Framework 4 as a library for creating extensible applications.
+The Managed Extensibility Framework (MEF) was introduced in .NET Framework 4 as a library for creating extensible applications.
 It allows application developers to discover and use extensions based on pre-defined contracts regardless of where they are implemented.
 Since MEF provides the